 You can obtain medically necessary treatment by presenting the European Health Insurance Card, when you are temporarily staying in Malta.
 Medically necessary treatment refers to treatment that cannot wait for your return home.
 You may need such treatment in case of acute illness or accident.
 You can also receive treatment related to pregnancy and childbirth or to a chronic illness.
 The need for treatment must emerge during the course of your stay.
 You will receive treatment on the same terms and at the same price as the locals.
 It is advisable to carry copies of your European Health Insurance Card with you, along with the card itself.

-In Malta, public health services are obtained through the health centres and hospitals.
+In Malta, public health services are obtained through health centres and hospitals.

-By presenting your European Health Insurance Card, you can obtain necessary medical care, usually free of charge.
-Information about services as well contact information can be obtained from the Maltese Ministry of Health and Energy.
+By presenting your European Health Insurance Card, you can obtain necessary medical care usually free of charge.
+Information about services as well contact information can be obtained from the Maltese Ministry of Health.

 There are a large number of private health services available.
 These operate separately from the public sector.
 You pay the full cost of treatment yourself when you use these services.